LUMCMRI/mri_safety_cases/en_US/technical.md

 Maximum energy transfer, and with that the chance of a temperature increase, takes place in objects with lenght = wavelength/2.<br>
 <br>
-Beware: In tissue the wavelength can be considerably reduced due to dielectrical effects.
+Attention: In tissue the wavelength can be considerably reduced due to dielectrical effects.
 To get an impression of the wavelength in tissue for different field strengths one can, for example, use the [Tissue property calculator](http://niremf.ifac.cnr.it/tissprop/htmlclie/htmlclie.php): under ALL TISSUES, SINGLE FREQUENCY enter the correct frequency and click Go!.
 <br>